expectedtodie/expectedtodie/_posts/2022-05-21-expectedtodie-part3.md

 ---

-Coming next in the series: “Get busy living or get busy dying”.
+Check out Part 3 in the series: [Get busy living or get busy dying](https://expectedtodie.com/expectedtodie-part4).

 **Disclaimer**: I am not a physician nor any kind of healthcare worker.
 Nothing I say should be taken as medical advice.
 I will simply tell my story for my particular situation and hope you will get something out of it.